CodingMagpie/my-backend-developer-roadmap-Python/README.md

 - [ ] 1500 hours - Dungeon Master

 ## Soft skills part:
 ### to keep going:
 - have a good sleep.
-- eat 3times and eat more slow sugars then fast one (instead of sweets)
+- dont forget to eat 3 times a day.
+Focus on slow carbs then fast sugars(sweets).
-- excersise in the gym and go our for a walk (dont be like "печерна тварина").
+- excersise in the gym 2-3 times a week.
+Go out, at least for a walk (dont be like "печерна тварина").
-- make programming you 1st priority, start programming from morning, even before checking your smartphone.
+- make programming as your `1st priority`.
+Start programming from morning, even before checking your smartphone.

 ### How to make studing more fun:
-- just practice and be happy when you enter [Flow Mode](https://hubstaff.com/blog/how-to-get-into-the-flow-mode/)
+- just practice and be happy when you enter [Flow Mode](https://hubstaff.com/blog/how-to-get-into-the-flow-mode/).
+- try to accomplish MVP as soon as you can, to feel reward.
+It works with small chunks of code too.
 - use 90/10 rule.
 Try to keep new material in amount not more then 10% of overall material.

 ### my own struggles that waste lots of my mental energy and time: